-The program includes two overnight trips: one to New York City and the other to Washington, D.C.
-This year, we will add a third night to our trip to New York City to provide more time for sightseeing.
+The program includes two overnight trips: three nights in New York City and two nights in Washington, D.C.
 Additionally, participants travel to Cornell University and Niagara Falls.

-In 2013 and 2014, participants met several distinguished alumni during these trips, including Duncan Niederauer ‘81, CEO of the New York Stock Exchange; Rob Jones ‘72, a Senior Advisor for Morgan Stanley; and Alan Frumin ‘68, parliamentarian emeritus of the U.S. Senate.
+In recent years, participants met several distinguished alumni during these trips, including Duncan Niederauer ‘81, CEO of the New York Stock Exchange; Rob Jones ‘72, a Senior Advisor for Morgan Stanley; and Alan Frumin ‘68, parliamentarian emeritus of the U.S. Senate.

 Participants will have access to all of Colgate’s recreational and other facilities, including our state-of-the-art library, fitness center, basketball courts, golf course, hiking trails, and swimming pool.
 The program also includes trips to Colgate’s visualization lab and stellar observatory.

-Additionally, participants will have opportunities to connect with Colgate University students and the Hamilton community through different social events, such as meals with the Hamilton Rotary Club, the Hamilton Baptist Church’s International Student Fellowship Committee, and, new for this summer, Colgate University’s local alumni club.
+Additionally, participants will have opportunities to connect with Colgate University students and the Hamilton community through different social events, such as meals with the Hamilton Rotary Club, the Hamilton Baptist Church’s International Student Fellowship Committee, and Colgate University’s local alumni club.